DoktOrk/nummerkonverter/README.md

 # German numberconverter
-### This program converts numbers under 1000000000 to text.
+### This program converts numbers under 1000000000 to german text.

 #### I used [QUnit](https://qunitjs.com/) for testing.